dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 ## Specialized ISP

-I'm still going to use this pattern, because according to the ISP definition above that "clients should not be forced to depend on functions they do not use" this also applies to object fields.
+I'm still going to use this pattern, because according to the ISP definition above that =="clients should not be forced to depend on functions they do not use"==, this also applies to object fields.
 So, for the product use case, I won't use the `UserRepositoryFinder` contract; instead, I'll use a new contract like this:

 ``` go